php-ru/symfony-docs-ru/security/user_provider.rst

 **Load the User for some Feature**
-    Some features, like ``switch_user``, ``remember_me`` and many of the built-in :doc:`authentication providers </security/auth_providers>`, use the user provider to load a User object via is "username" (or email, or whatever field you want).
+    Some features, like ``switch_user``, ``remember_me`` and many of the built-in :doc:`authentication providers </security/auth_providers>`, use the user provider to load a User object via its "username" (or email, or whatever field you want).

 Symfony comes with several built-in user providers: